legitpunk/legitpunk/README.md

 project collab, forums, news sites and more.
 I have been developing the platform for a few years, have made most of the code, and could do with a developer or two who might be interested in investing some time towards a future company (within a year).

+the platform project updates are at:
+Media Post Site (MPS)
+on discord.

 Thus far the platform is being made with PHP 7.4 tho should work on PHP 8, and later will be developed with C#, C++.

 I have made most of the platform in parts.
 It just needs a developer or two to add some of the basic functionalities (most of which would be copy and paste from code